MaterializeInc/materialize/doc/user/content/overview/materialize-cdc.md

 ---
 title: "Materialize CDC"
-description: "The Materialize CDC format is a format for change datafeeds that has been designed especially to prevent record duplication or mistaken missequencing."
+description: "The Materialize CDC format is a format for change datafeeds that has been designed especially to prevent errors resulting from record duplication or missequencing."
 menu:
   main:
     parent: "overview"